Tortoise232/ISS2017-TRU916/README.md

 - To get the develop branch write git _"pull --rebase origin developementDatabase_" and after that "_git checkout develop_"

-- Use Import Project form InteliJ and add the first 2 options for the project and check **Use Default Gradle Wrapper**, choose the creation folder the folder you cloned the repository.
+- Use Import Project form InteliJ and add the first 2 options for the project and check **Use Default Gradle Wrapper**, choose the creation folder (the folder you cloned the repository).

 - Navigate into the project directory  in **WebConference>src>main>webapp**  and  open a Terminal (Linux)/CMD (Windows), in that folder,  and run the command "_npm install_"